JDubWeuu/personal-website-backend/README.md

 This is the backend for my personal website
 It contains the following features:
-  * Implemented asynchronous postgres database query functionality
-  * Backend support to allow for users to seamlessly contact me via a form
+  * Backend support to allow for users to seamlessly contact me via a form integrated with DynamoDB
   * Developed a RAG agent on to answer user queries on who I am
+  * Used Docker to ensure backend is scalable
+  * Deployed on AWS Lambda